 1. Pick a Ticket Design Theme

-An essential first step when making concert tickets (or other kinds of tickets) is selecting the document’s design theme.
+An essential first step when creating concert tickets (or other kinds of tickets) is selecting the document’s design theme.
 A good theme can help create a sense of balance to the visual design.
 And when executed in the document well, it can reflect the organizer’s competency level.
 Even if you are only making a fill-in-the-blanks ticket design for a school musical, take the time to incorporate a sound theme into the design.

 2. Add Accurate Event Information

 Remember, concert tickets serve as event passes.
 They need to reflect accurate event information so that the concert-goers will know when and where to show up.
-Inaccurate event details or typos can make any ticket appear unprofessional and unreliable.
+Inaccurate event details or typos can make any editable ticket appear unprofessional and unreliable.

 3. Maintain an Organized Layout

-A concert ticket contains essential information about an event.
+A concert admission ticket contains essential information about an event.
 And these pieces of information typically needs to fit in a small piece of paper.
 To prevent confusion and misreading the ticket details, concert organizers need to follow a proper visual hierarchy.
-This means only the most important text and design elements are included in the ticket design.
+This means only the most important text and design elements are included in the modern ticket design.
 Also, these elements should be arranged in an organized and clutter-free manner.